neurreps/awesome-neural-geometry/README.md

 A curated collection of resources and research related to the geometry of representations in the brain, deep networks, and beyond, collaboratively generated on the [Symmetry and Geometry in Neural Representations](https://www.neurreps.org) Slack Workspace.

+This is a collaborative work-in-progress.
+Please contribute via PRs!

 [Join us on Slack!](https://communityinviter.com/apps/neurreps/join)